bioinf-jku/TTUR/README.md

 The "unbatched" version should not be used anymore.
 If you've downloaded this code previously, please update it immediately to the new version.
 The old version included a bug!

+## A pytorch implementation of the FID
+If you're looking for a pytorch implementation we recommend https://github.com/mseitzer/pytorch-fid

 ## Provided Code

 Requirements: TF 1.1+, Python 3.x